 We review our long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
-The carrying amount of a long-lived asset is not recoverable if it exceeds the sum of the undiscounted cash flows expected to result from the use and eventual disposition of the asset at the date it is tested for recoverability, whether in use or under development.
+The carrying amount of a long-lived asset is not recoverable if the carrying amount of an asset group exceeds the sum of the undiscounted cash flows expected to result from the use and eventual disposition of the assets at the date it is tested for recoverability, whether in use or under development.
 An impairment loss is measured as the amount by which the carrying amount of a long-lived asset exceeds its fair value.
-There has been no impairment of our long-lived assets to date.